-What better way to ring in 2019 than treating yourself to one of the hot trends in the world of spa-ing to relax after surviving holiday parties, in-laws and the crowds at Bloomingdales.
-Here are the top five spa trends our experts expect to take 2019 by storm.
+What better way to ring in 2020 than treating yourself to one of the hot trends in the world of spa-ing to relax after surviving holiday parties, in-laws and the crowds at Bloomingdales.
+Here are the top five spa trends in 2020 our experts expect to be taken by storm.

 Hyatt Salt Room

 Salt not only flavors your food, it can spice up your spa time as well.
-For a few years, spas have been adding salt rooms, salt beds and salt lamps, and now salt stones are replacing basalt stones in the popular stone massages many spas offer, and you’ll find salt manis and pedis.
+For a few years, a common spa trend has been adding salt rooms, salt beds and salt lamps, and now salt stones are replacing basalt stones in the popular stone massages many spas offer, and you’ll find salt manis and pedis.

 Halotherapy (salt therapy) has been used for centuries as a cure for respiratory issues.
 The negative ions in salt help people breathe easier, and salt is shown to have a calming and detoxifying effect that improves mood while the moisturizing properties in pure mineral salts can help to get glowing skin.
 The concentration of particles in a salt room is so strong, sitting in one for 45 minutes is equivalent to spending three days seaside.

 Photo by Juta/Shutterstock

 “Negative charged ions in salt therapy provide tremendous health benefits for respiratory and skin conditions,” said Michael Tompkins, former International Spa Association Chairman and owner of Hutchinson Consulting.
 “In spa trends, where skin is one of our primary lines of business, every spa should be considering adding salt to further aid in their guests well-being.”